Beside the Mountain

 Instructions

 • Mix the ground hemp hearts with the almond flour in a bowl.
-Next add the almond butter and maple syrup and mix until well combine, it will form a dough like substance.
+Next, add the almond butter and maple syrup and mix until well combined.
+It will form a soft dough.
+Spread the dough into a greased 8x8 square pan.
+Set aside and prepare the chocolate.

 Notes